hugoandradedev/parque-ecologico/README.md

 • Optimizing frontend behavior and performance
 • Enhancing usability and user experience

-This combination of leadership and technical contribution helped deliver a more stable, organized, and efficient platform.
+This combination of leadership, project management, agile coordination, and technical contribution helped deliver a more stable, organized, and efficient platform.
 ---

 # ✨ Features